STRAP

 The figure illustrates the inhibitory effect of NM23-H1 on Smad3 nuclear translocation in the TGF-β signaling pathway.
 Panels A and B show NM23-H1's impact on the association of activated TGF-β receptor with Smad7 and STRAP, respectively.
 Panels C and D demonstrate NM23-H1's modulation of Smad3 localization in Hep3B cells.
 Panel E extends this analysis with NM23-H1(C145S).
 Quantitative analysis, using densitometry, shows the relative Smad3 expression levels compared to controls.
 These experiments collectively highlight NM23-H1's role in regulating Smad3 and its association with TGF-β signaling components.
 The data are representative of multiple independent experiments.

-Serine-threonine kinase receptor-associated protein is an enzyme that in humans is encoded by the STRAP gene.
+Serine-threonine kinase receptor-associated protein is an protein that in humans is encoded by the STRAP gene.